 That is why the Nanchang report matters.
 The task itself appears constrained, but constrained tasks are how automation enters factories.
 Industrial robots did not begin by replacing the entire worker.
 They began by welding, painting, picking, placing, palletizing, and inspecting.
 The humanoid path will be the same if it works at all.

-For a deeper explanation of why China's manufacturing system is unusually good at compressing hardware learning cycles, see china-manufacturing-guide.
+For a deeper explanation of why China's manufacturing system is unusually good at compressing hardware learning cycles, see How China Manufactures: Inside the World's Factory (2026).
 The same cluster logic that helped Chinese factories iterate electronics, drones, and EVs now helps robotics companies test physical products against real production problems.

 The Commercialization Signal From TrendForce